-$^{^{2}}$ A depressed economy has unused resources, so government employment needn't lead to crowding out; the things government spends money on (roads, schools, hospitals, basic research, honest markets) increase the value of private investments; governments which can borrow large sums are receiving a market endorsement of their willingness and ability to pay their debts; etc.
+$^{^{2}}$ A depressed economy has unused resources, so government borrowing which employs those resources needn't lead to crowding out; the things government spends money on (roads, schools, hospitals, basic research, honest markets) increase the value of private investments; governments which can borrow large sums are receiving a market endorsement of their will-ingness and ability to pay their debts; etc.

-to ratio in year t.
+3. (6) Since changes in government debt levels might take some time to affect economic growth, we would like to compare growth in year t + 1 to ratio in year t.
 Create a new variable, growth.lead1, which records for each country/year the next year's GDP growth, with NAs in the right places when it is not available.
-Describe, in words, how your code works.
 Add growth.lead1 to the data frame.
+Plot growth.lead1 against growth, and describe any patterns you see.